🧠 Demystifying Custom Hooks, Memoization, and useCallback in React

 🧠 Why use custom hooks?
 They encapsulate logic so you can reuse it across components without repeating yourself.

-Let’s say you’re using a function returned from a hook (like increment
+Let’s say you’re using a function returned from a hook (like increment) inside a useEffect:

 function Counter() {const { count, increment } = useCount()useEffect(() => {const id = setInterval(increment, 1000)return () => clearInterval(id)}, [increment])return <div>{count}</div>}

-does the same thing each time, its identity changes on every render.
-That means your useEffect
+Even though increment does the same thing each time, its identity changes on every render.
+That means your useEffect re-runs every time.

 This is bad because: